Increase Subscription Quantity Example

 - The new sale asset state period is updated.
 Its end date is changed to August 31, 2022 at midnight - one second before the amendment asset state period's start date.

-- The amendment asset state period includes the original and the additional licenses.
+- A new asset state period is created to reflect how the amendment has updated the asset.
+The amendment asset state period includes the original and the additional licenses.
 Its quantity is 15 and the monthly recurring revenue is $150.

 - The amendment asset action stores the change in quantity, amount, and MRR.